Excerpts from Maharaji's Talk Today in Palermo, Italy

 Yes, I wanted to buy my mother a book that would explain it all -- the whole "New Age thing," the whole "Guru thing," the whole "it's OK that I don't eat your veal parmagiana any more because I'm a vegetarian thing."
 Somebody must have written it.
 Somebody must have noticed the market niche of "mothers over 60 who worry why their high performing sons have gone spiritual."

-A year ago my mother died from a four-year bout with emphysema.
+Eight years ago my mother died from a four-year bout with emphysema.
 During my six-day stay with my father after the funeral, I discovered the books I had given her all these past years.
 Most of them had never been opened.
-Like some strange mix of Stonehenge rubble, they lay in piles all around the house... on her night table, on her desk, stuffed behind cookbooks, in the garage.
+Like some strange mix of Stonehenge rubble, they lay in piles all around... on her night table, on her desk, stuffed behind cookbooks, in the garage.
 Some, when you opened them, still had that new book crackling sound.
 All of them had this fortune cookie like quality -- like no matter what page you turned to, some kind of bite sized wisdom was waiting.

 I don't think I was sad she didn't read them.
 Just disappointed.
 Or maybe it was more like resignation -- the kind teenagers feel when they realize their parents just don't get it.

-Looking back, I realize now that no book would have been sufficient to have given my mother -- even if she lived long enough to read the book that I will eventually write.
+Looking back, I realize now that no book would have been sufficient to have given my mother.
 No. I wanted her to have the experience the books were describing, not the description of the experience.
 As my teacher, Maharaji, has said many times, if you are thirsty, you need water to drink, not the description of water.

 Ultimately, that's what Maharaji's offer is all about: helping people find the water -- the naturally occurring well of well-being inside us all.
 It's something my dear, sweet, canasta playing, veal parmagiana making mother would have definitely appreciated.